slack-samples/deno-github-functions/README.md

 GITHUB_TOKEN=ACCESS_TOKEN
 ```

-##### Deployed application environment variables
+##### Production environment variables

-[Deployed apps](https://api.slack.com/future/deploy) use variables added using
+[Deployed apps](https://api.slack.com/future/deploy) use environment variables that are
-`slack env`.
+added using `slack env`.
 To add your access token to a Workspace where your deployed app is
 installed, use the following command (once again, replacing `ACCESS_TOKEN` with
 your token):